Select Page

 • – externally, for the foresight users and society around, where the ‘collective forward intelligence’ is the key to the transformations ahead (‘the ends’).

-In this spirit we invite contributions from practitioners and analysts for the ‘Foresight 3.0’ special issue of Foresight – the journal of future studies and strategic thinking.
-Each paper should be based on (a) practical methods and tools, and/or (b), fundamental concepts in the Foresight 3.0 approach. .
-Each paper may cover applications from the ‘STEEP’ range (social, technological, economic, environmental, political, cultural, or urban/territorial).
+In this spirit we invited contributions from practitioners and analysts for the ‘Foresight 3.0’ special issue of Foresight – the journal of future studies and strategic thinking.
+Each paper was based on (a) practical methods and tools, and/or (b), fundamental concepts in the Foresight 3.0 approach.
+Each paper covered applications from the ‘STEEP’ range (social, technological, economic, environmental, political, cultural).
 For example, there are topical new agendas where a Foresight-3.0 type approach can be an enabler of decolonization processes (Karuri-Sebina, Miller & Feukeu 2022): new concepts of civic society influencing the human agenda (Chaudhary, Tariq, Iftikhar & Khurshid 2022…): new forms of social innovation (Amanatidou and Gritzas, 2020; Amanatidou, et al. 2018): or low-carbon transitions (Ravetz et al 2020).

-Essential features for each paper include one or more of the following
+Essential features for each paper included one or more of the following

 • – Practical applications, methods and tools based on the Foresight 3.0 approach and the ‘collective forward intelligence’